alex-wilson-gwf/gmapsjson/README.md

 https://youtu.be/YyuyqPVQNrs

-When inserting the JSON into request (I fluff this at around 2:20 in the video), search for these two strings and place the JSON between them:
+When inserting the JSON into request, search for these two strings and place the JSON between them:

 **start:** `rules:\":` *(keep the open square bracket immediately after this string)*